danobi/dxuuu.xyz/src/vmtest.md

 ## Goals

-The primary goal is to **create infrastructure that runs code inside target kernels**.
+The primary goal is to **create infrastructure that runs code on target kernels**.
 Along the way we may solve other problems or enable other use cases, but our primary goal will help inform our design decisions.